-- If the M bit in the RA is set to 1, the eRouter MUST use stateful DHCPv6 to obtain its IA_NA IPv6 address and other configuration information (and ignore the A and O bits). - If the M bit is set to 1 in the RA, the eRouter MUST use stateful DHCPv6 to obtain its IA_PD. - If the M bit is set to 0 and the O bit is set to 1, then the eRouter MUST NOT perform stateful or stateless DHCPv6 to obtain its IA_NA, IA_PD or other configuration information. - If both the M bit and the O bit in the RA are set to 0, the eRouter MUST NOT attempt to use DHCPv6 to obtain its IPv6 address and other configuration information. - The eRouter MUST NOT support SLAAC on its Operator-facing interface.
+- If the M bit in the RA is set to 1, the eRouter MUST use stateful DHCPv6 to obtain its IA_NA IPv6 address and other configuration information (and ignore the A and O bits). - If the M bit is set to 1 in the RA, the eRouter MUST use stateful DHCPv6 to obtain its IA PD. - If the M bit is set to 0 and the O bit is set to 1, then the eRouter MUST perform stateful DHCPv6 to obtain its IA_NA, IA_PD and other configuration information. - If both the M bit and the O bit in the RA are set to 0, the eRouter MUST NOT attempt to use DHCPv6 to obtain its IPv6 address and other configuration information. - The eRouter MUST NOT support SLAAC on its Operator-facing interface.